 This process applies to exam grades but its validity is stretched beyond all credibility in the convoluted construct of ’3 levels progress’.
 A progress measure may be desirable but measuring the gap between two highly manipulated metrics (eg KS2 level to GCSE English grade) has a massive margin or error; yet these errors are wrapped up into a single data point that can make or break a school.
 The idea that X levels of progress comes close to a reliable, meaningful measure of actual progress in the command of English is highly debatable.
 (My daughter’s KS3 levels go up and down like a yo-yo depending on who teaches her; it has little to do with her performance).
 Of course, across the nation, the national data will fit the bell-curve perfectly…it is built so that it does.
 But for a school sample, a class or an individual there is a cacophony of statistical noise….. those error bars on the RAISE graphs are worth looking at.
 A positive difference could well be a negative one within the margin of error.
 (I’d actually argue that an NC level is almost totally meaningless in terms of defining a child’s ability because learning is too complicated – don’t get me started on sub-levels…so to talk of 3 levels progress pushes me over the edge somewhat……which is why, at KEGS, we have made up our own system)

 At KEGS we have some subjects where the greatest unknown in the whole process is the quality of examiner marking.
 English at GCSE and A level is particularly afflicted in this regard and every other year we have some scandal or other to contend with.
 Marking is subjective and error prone.. and there is no process within ‘the Code’ (the tome that governs the whole thing) that requires Exam Boards to examine trends in the results from one centre from year to year.
 So, when (as we had recently) a cohort of students drops from 75% A/A* at AS to 23 % at A2, they will fight to the death to say the students all simultaneously had a disaster rather than admit that, just possibly, someone made an error in the marking.
 (We have the scripts – solid physical evidence – and still they won’t budge.)
-The appeals process is quite literally Kafkaesque (geddit) and, ultimately, after two face-to-face hearings and unanswered letters to OfQual, we have given up on AQA English.
+The appeals process is quite literally Kafkaesque (geddit) and, ultimately, after two face-to-face hearings and many unanswered questions after writing to OfQual, we have given up on AQA English.
 We’ll take our chances for one more year but from September we’ve decided to adopt the Cambridge Pre-U; at least we feel we can trust them with the marking.
 Fundamentally, the exam system cannot cope with the number of exams it is running; there aren’t enough markers of the right quality to cope with it all – so mistakes happen and overly rigid mark schemes have to be written so they are idiot proof; the trouble is that lots of candidates in lots of schools are too clever and they write answers that don’t appear on the markers’ list…. car-crash.

 Breadth vs Depth